 Black Friday 2020 gaming laptop deals: the best deals you can get right now

-The Black Friday gaming laptop deals are finally starting to pour in this week, and there are some great discounts to be had if you’ve ever wanted to take your gaming on the go or simply want to play games in a different part of your house.
-To save you the trouble of trawling through every website on the planet, I’ve rounded up my top Black Friday gaming laptop deals below, including a truly bargain-tastic GTX 1650-powered HP Pavilion laptop for just $450 over at Best Buy, and an RTX 2060 Lenovo Legion 5 for a very tempting £950 over at Ebuyer in the UK.
+We’re finally starting to see some properly good Black Friday gaming laptop deals now that we’re on the doorstep of Black Friday proper, so we’ve rounded up the very best deals in our curated list below.
+Whether you want to take your games on the go or simply want to play games in a different part of your house, all the Black Friday gaming laptop deals listed below are all models we’d be happy buying ourselves.
+We don’t list any old junk in here.
+Just the very best.
 I’ll be updating this article as more Black Friday gaming laptop deals go live in the run-up to the big day, too, so make sure you stick it in your bookmarks to stay up to date.

 Naturally, the more you spend on a gaming laptop, the more you’ll be able to get out of it, as more expensive models tend to have more powerful components.
 Generally, I’d class a ‘budget’ gaming laptop as one that costs less than £1000 / $1000, while a mid-range one would be under £2000 / $2000.
 Then you’ve got your top-flight, all-singing all-dancing gaming laptops above the two grand marks – and it’s these ones that often receive the biggest discounts.